Quickening

-In pregnancy terms, quickening is the moment in pregnancy when the pregnant woman starts to feel the fetus' movement in the uterus.
+In pregnancy terms, quickening is the moment in pregnancy when the mother starts to feel the fetus's movement in the uterus.
+It was believed in Ancient philosophy (an idea that was later adopted by some religions and legal theories) that the quickening marked the moment that a soul entered the fetus, termed ensoulment.

 Medical facts

 The first natural sensation of quickening may feel like a light tapping or fluttering.
 These sensations eventually become stronger and more regular as the pregnancy progresses.
 Sometimes, the first movements are mis-attributed to gas or hunger pangs.

 A woman's uterine muscles, rather than her abdominal muscles, are first to sense fetal motion.
 Therefore, her body weight usually does not have a substantial effect on when movements are initially perceived.
 Women who have previously given birth have more relaxed uterine muscles which are more sensitive to fetal motion during subsequent pregnancies.
 For them fetal motion can sometimes be felt as early as 14 weeks.

-Usually, quickening occurs naturally at about the middle of a pregnancy.
+Quickening indicates the start of fetal movements, usually felt 14–26 weeks after conception, or between the fourth and sixth month.
 A woman pregnant for the first time (i.e., a primigravida woman) typically feels fetal movements at about 20–21 weeks, whereas a woman who has given birth at least once will typically feel movements around 18 weeks.

-Legal history

-The word quick originally meant "alive".
-Historically, quickening has sometimes been considered to be the beginning of the possession of "individual life" by the fetus.
-British legal scholar William Blackstone explained the subject of quickening in the eighteenth century, relative to feticide and abortion:

-Nevertheless, quickening was only one of several standards that were used historically to determine when the right to life attaches to a fetus.
-According to the "ancient law" mentioned by Blackstone, another standard was formation of the fetus, which occurs weeks before quickening.
-Henry de Bracton explained the ancient law, about five hundred years before Blackstone: